gem-pasteur/PanACoTA/doc/source/usage.rst

     - Keeping only genomes with L90 lower than the limit and number of contigs lower than the limit
     - For each species, ordering the genomes by increasing L90 and number of contigs, and assigning them a strain number
-    - annotating of each genome with prokka
+    - annotating each genome with prokka
     - formatting prokka results to the 4 output folders (see :ref:`output formats <outform>`)

 This will also create a folder ``<res_path>``, with the following files inside: